 - Iron deficiency or anemia – Hair follicles need iron to grow, so lack of iron in the body can lead to hair loss.
 Other symptoms of iron deficiency include lethargy and shortness of breath.
 Make sure you get plenty of iron in your diet through foods like red meat, vegetables, dried fruit, and beans.
 You may also consult your doctor about taking iron supplements.

 - Polycystic ovarian syndrome – This is a common endocrine system disorder that leads to symptoms like hair loss, excessive facial hair, acne, and weight gain.
 Your doctor may come up with a comprehensive treatment plan that addresses all symptoms.
 But if hair loss is the sole or predominant effect of the condition, you may be prescribed topical or oral anti-androgen solutions.

 - Menopause – This causes your body to produce less estrogen and progesterone – two hormones essential to hair production.
 This is why thinning hair is common among women who have reached menopausal age.
 The condition can be enhanced by stress that comes from dealing with the hormonal changes in your body.
 Your doctor may prescribe supplements or other treatments to help your body cope with these hormonal changes.

 - Alopecia areata – This condition refers to partial hair loss in random parts of the scalp.
 It is often caused by stress, but may also be the effect of certain illnesses like hay fever, diabetes, and thyroid conditions.
-It typically resolves itself within one year, but certain treatments like topical corticosteroids can help hasten hair restoration.
+It typically resolves itself within one year, but certain treatments like topical corticosteroids and PRP injection can help hasten hair restoration.